 Joseph Granville created the on-balance volume (OBV) indicator in the 1960s based on his theory of price to volume.
 Granville believed that volume leads price, and that when volume increases dramatically without a corresponding change in price, it’s only a matter of time before price will increase (and vice versa).
 The OBV indicator can also be used to potentially spot a trend’s end when the indicator diverges from price (see figure 1).

-As price proceeds upward in a channel, OBV (shown in the lower window) remains flat, indicating that the trend is weak and could end.
-After the price flattened and moved into a downtrend, OBV moved in sync, confirming the trend for chartists.
-Chart source: TD Ameritrade’s thinkorswim platform.
+FIGURE 1: CHANNEL SURFING.
+As price proceeds upward in a channel, OBV (shown in the lower pane) remains flat, indicating that the trend is weak and could end.
+After price flattens and moves into a downtrend, OBV moves in sync, confirming the trend for chart readers.
+Chart source: the thinkorswim® platform from TD Ameritrade.
 For illustrative purposes only.
 Past performance does not guarantee future results.

-A weakness of this indicator is that it lacks a signal line or any established overbought or oversold areas.
+A weakness of this technical indicator is that it lacks a signal line or any established overbought or oversold areas.
 Consequently, it’s likely best used as a secondary, or confirming, indicator.

 Thermo Mode, a proprietary TD Ameritrade feature, offers an alternative way to view and interpret other indicators.

 Graphic and customizable, Thermo Mode displays “heat” colors at various intensities to highlight readings in indicators such as the Relative Strength Index (RSI).
 Users can display the values of a plotted contract—based on the underlying indicator—with numerous look-back periods.
 Thermo Mode assigns specific colors to the lowest and highest values (see figure 3).